wwidjaja0/diamondhacks-25/README.md

 ## What it does

 1Life combines addictive engagements of popular social media apps(Beli's friend activity sharing and Instagram's navigation tab layout) and learning life skills content to appeal to Gen Z who are used to seeing content in reels.
-The app also incentivizes users to attract more people to the app by unlocking new perks such as free downloads, private mode, and better video quality when inviting a certain amount of new users.
+The app also incentivizes users to attract more people to the app by unlocking new perks that would normally be held behind a subscription or paywall such as privacy mode when inviting a certain amount of new users.
 By incorporating social incentives into the platform, 1Life encourages app growth and ongoing user engagement.

 ## How we built it